 All You Need Is Love… and a prescription for Benzodiazepines.

 I’m sure it’s all her fault, whatever the problem is.
-But let’s not worry too much about these tormented ladies of romance comics.
+But let’s not worry too much about these tormented women of romance comics.
 Remember, it always works out in the end…